matthieu-beteille/heroku-buildpack-datomic/README.md

 The only Postgres database supported is `Heroku Postgres (free or paid)`

+This buildpack will automatically configure Postgres for use with Datomic (if not already done)

 ## Dyno size

 Transactors require a minimum of 1Gb RAM in all cases.
 In production, 4Gb or more is preferred.